Linear Actuator

 🔌When pulling cables through the frame, you will notice extra wire at each corner.
 This is expected and will be cleaned up in a later step.

-3. Cut to length, leaving about 2″ of slack.
+3. Cut to length, leaving about 3″ of slack.

 4. Strip the ends, crimp on the blue spade connectors, and plug into the power board (red = +12V, black = GND).

-5. Connect the short power supply cable to the base of the large coiled cable and run to your 12VDC source - but leave de-energized.
+5. Connect the short power supply cable (image) to the base of the large coiled cable and run to your 12VDC source - but leave de-energized.

 2. Repeat for both sides of the bed.